Skip to main content

 View Answer:

-Interview Response: Document-relative coordinates begin at the upper-left corner of the document rather than the window.
+Interview Response: Document-relative coordinates begin at the top-left corner of the document rather than the window.
 Window coordinates are equivalent to position:fixed in CSS, but document coordinates are equivalent to position:absolute on top.